 Job Role: Residential, industrial, and commercial properties need pipes to control temperature, water, and other liquids.
 Plumbers ensure the circulation of these critical liquids and gases through the installation, maintenance, and repair of pipes.
 Industrial clients pay a premium as their materials are typically high-risk and need more expertise than residential and commercial clients.

 Educational or Training Requirement: Anyone with a high school diploma can be a plumber, but having a certificate of training for at least six months will do wonders for your employability.
 For most plumbers, apprenticeships provide an excellent training ground.
 Importantly, plumbers need to be certified by the state, and most states and employers need their plumbers to hold a driver’s license.

 Heating, Air Conditioning, and Refrigeration Mechanic and Installer

-Income: National average income is $50,590.
-Those who work in wholesale businesses get $53,460 on average.
-Working with retailers like Home Depot and other accredited agencies earn them around $47,670.
-Technicians who work with a local agency earn an average of $45,570.
+Median Pay: National average income is $48,630.
+Those who work in wholesale businesses get $50,390 on average.
+Working with retailers like Home Depot and other accredited agencies earns them around $55,620.
+Technicians who work with a local agency earn an average of $48,140.

 Job Description: Wholesale business technicians visit plants or factories that need a cooling or heating system.
 They help engineers install and maintain such machines.
 On the retail side of the business, technicians install HVAC and refrigeration in houses, offices, and businesses with temperature issues due to their location or the structural design of their building.
 They must be well-versed in the operation of mechanical and electrical systems.

 Educational or Training Requirement: Potential HVAC technicians need to earn a certificate by attending a 6-month training course at a trade school or a two-year associate degree.
-Knowledge of plumbing, heating, and repairing electrical parts helps as well, so expect a few hands-on lessons with machines.
+Knowledge of plumbing, heating, and repairing electrical power parts helps as well, so expect a few hands-on lessons with machines.